rubyswolf/MCV/README.md

 # What does MCV do?

 Minecraft Computer Vision (MCV) is a tool for recreating Minecraft player poses from images and video.
-It lets you label points on a Minecraft world image ~~with edge-detection assistance~~ by drawing lines, pair those points with in-game world coordinates, and then solve the PnL problem (estimating camera pose and focal length from 2D-3D correspondences).
+It lets you label points on a Minecraft world image with optical edge detection/refinement assistance by drawing lines, pair those points with in-game world coordinates, and then solve the PnL problem (estimating camera pose and focal length from 2D-3D correspondences).
 This tool was created to assist in collecting evidence for the Dream MCC 11 Parkour cheating controversy, but it can be used for many other applications.
 For those reasons, it is open source and free for anyone to use.
 Learn how to use it by reading `Controls.md`.

 # Where does it run?